vanshjaat319-web/spectraphone/README.md

 # spectraphone # 📱 SpecsFinder - AI-Powered Smartphone Database

 ### Project Overview
+[Live Demo](https:// vanshjaat319-web.github.io/spectraphone/).
 SpecsFinder is an automated smartphone specification database website.
 It uses **n8n automation** and **LLM (AI)** models to fetch real-time phone specifications, pros & cons, and prices, storing them directly in a Google Sheet which serves as our live database.
 The frontend is hosted on **GitHub Pages** and connects to the sheet via **SheetDB API** for a dynamic user experience.

 ### Key Features
 - **📊 Live Database:** Real-time data sync from Google Sheets.